Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Learning Algorithm Materials

 \subsection{Shapley Additive Explanations}

 The SHAP (SHapley Additive exPlanations) framework \cite{Lundberg2017, Lundberg2018} is used as an explainable AI technique to analyze feature importance in order to search for correlations between physical effects and patterns the model has learned.
 In particular, in this work, we utilized the TreeExplainer implementation \cite{lundberg_local_2020} because of the chosen learning architecture.
 The framework uses mathematical game theory.
 Each input sample and corresponding prediction is connected by assuming a coalition game.
-The game's players are given by the feature values of the input sample, whereby each feature contributes to producing the model's prediction.
-The contributions are reported in the same physical unit as the predictions.
-A contribution can be positive or negative, while a relatively large absolute value indicates high importance.
+The players in the game are represented by the feature values of the input sample, where each feature influences the model's prediction.
+These influences are called contributions and are expressed in the same physical unit as the predictions.
+Contribution values are mathematically either positive or negative, while the model's output is equal to the sum over the contributions.
+The magnitude of a given contribution indicates the level of its importance.
 SHAP uses Shapley values \cite{Shapley+2016+307+318}, which are a measure to quantify the contribution of a feature regarding the specific model's output.
 In a mathematical sense, SHAP combines three concepts essential for providing a consistent picture concerning feature importance.
 Firstly, the SHAP values must satisfy local accuracy, meaning that for a given input sample, the sum of the estimated feature contributions must be equal to the corresponding model's prediction that should be explained.
 If a feature is missing, it cannot attribute to importance, which is covered in SHAP using the concept of missingness.
 Lastly, consistency is required, ensuring that when changing a model such that a particular feature has a larger impact on the model, the corresponding attribution cannot decrease.
 Practically, for each feature value $f_k$ of a given input sample $X = \{ f_k \}$, an associated SHAP value $SV(f_k)$ can be computed, reporting a local explanation that connects the feature value with its contribution to the model's output $y$.
 By combining many local explanations, one can conclude a global understanding of the model.